W427697/Discord-/docs/migration-guide.md

 The automatic upgrade should get your Storybook into a working state.
 If you encounter an error running Storybook after upgrading, here’s what to do:

+1. Try running the [`doctor` command](./api/cli-options.md#doctor) to check for common issues (such as duplicate dependencies, incompatible addons, or mismatched versions) and see suggestions for fixing them.
-1. If you’re running `storybook` with the `dev` command, try using the `build` command instead.
+2. If you’re running `storybook` with the `dev` command, try using the `build` command instead.
 Sometimes `build` errors are more legible than `dev` errors!
-2. Check [the full migration notes](https://github.com/storybookjs/storybook/blob/next/MIGRATION.md#from-version-7x-to-800), which contains an exhaustive list of noteworthy changes in Storybook 8.
+3. Check [the full migration notes](https://github.com/storybookjs/storybook/blob/next/MIGRATION.md#from-version-7x-to-800), which contains an exhaustive list of noteworthy changes in Storybook 8.
 Many of these are already handled by automigrations when you upgrade, but not all are.
 It’s also possible that you’re experiencing a corner case that we’re not aware of.
-3. Search [Storybook issues on GitHub](https://github.com/storybookjs/storybook/issues).
+4. Search [Storybook issues on GitHub](https://github.com/storybookjs/storybook/issues).
 If you’re seeing a problem, there’s a good chance other people are too.
 If so, upvote the issue, try out any workarounds described in the comments, and comment back if you have useful info to contribute.
-4. If there’s no existing issue, you can [file one](https://github.com/storybookjs/storybook/issues/new/choose), ideally with a reproduction attached.
+5. If there’s no existing issue, you can [file one](https://github.com/storybookjs/storybook/issues/new/choose), ideally with a reproduction attached.
 We’ll be on top of Storybook 8 issues as we’re stabilizing the release.

 If you prefer to debug yourself, here are a few useful things you can do to help narrow down the problem: